marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     The maximum number of insns of an unswitched loop.

-  .. gcc-param:: max-unswitch-level

-    The maximum number of branches unswitched in a single loop.

   .. gcc-param:: lim-expensive

     The minimum cost of an expensive expression in the loop invariant motion.